David Rakia: Biography

 David Rakia was born in Vienna, Austria into a religious Jewish family.
 His grandfather was a sofer, a traditional religious scribe, and though his father was a tailor, he also was trained in the same tradition.
-In 1938 Rakia's family emigrated from Austria following Anschluss.
-During the 1948 Arab–Israeli War he was wounded, and his brother killed.
+In 1938 Rakia's family emigrated to Mandatory Palestine following the Anschluss.
+He fought in the 1948 Arab–Israeli War, during which he was wounded and his brother killed.
 It was while recovering in a sanatorium that Rakia received his first art lessons from Mordecai Ardon.
 After his discharge, Rakia enrolled at Bezalel Academy of Arts and Design in 1953, and there he studied under Isidor Ascheim and Yaacov Eisenscher among others.
 In 1955 Rakia completed the program there and left for the Beaux-Arts de Paris where he worked under Jean Souverbie.

 In Paris, Rakia befriended numerous artists including Ossip Zadkine, Max Ernst, Emmanuel Mane-Katz, and Marc Chagall.
 It was under the suggestion of Samuel Bak that he change his name from Sternfeld (Star-field) to Rakia (Hebrew, for heavens).
 In 1960 Rakia returned to Israel.